- Common Name Japanese Knotweed

-Japanese Knotweed can be treated throughout the growing season with the application of Herbicides.
+Japanese Knotweed can be treated throughout the growing season with the application of professional weed killers.
+We recommend using weed killers such as I-cade, or glyphosate-based products.
 Glyphosate based products should be applied during late Summer months or in Autumn when the plant begins to senescence (Drop leaves etc in preparation for winter).
 We do not recommend cutting the weed down with a strimmer or flail as this will result in further spreading of the weed.
-We recommend using Herbicides such as I-cade, or glyphosate-based products.
 Glyphosate based products such as Roundup offer a broad range of control (weeds and grass), whereas I-cade has been developed specifically for controlling tough woody weeds and will not harm grass.
 These products can be sprayed or delivered directly into the stem of the plant using a stem injector which has been specifically developed for eliminating invasive weeds such as Japanese Knotweed, Giant Hogweed, Himalayan Balsam and Horsetail.

 We recommend using a glyphosate based product (such as Roundup Pro Vantage) during the late summer months or when the plant begins to drop it's leaves in autumn.
 We also advise using I-cade as it is specifically designed to control tough woody weeds.

 For more information on controlling the difficult Japanese Knotweed, please get in touch with our sales team on 01522 246491.